asoussan/iRobot-Create-2-ROS-package/README.md

 ### **Publisher (ir_pub)**
 The publisher initializes the node and defines the frequency of the message.
 The serial port of the Raspberry Pi is defined here as well as the baud rate.
 This progran also starts the iRobot and sets it to __full__ mode.
 A value indicating the distance of an object from each sensor in a 1x6 array is the message.
 The sensor sate is initialized to [0,0,0,0,0,0] when nothing is obstructing, but a higher value indicates an object is closer.
 Until the program is shut down, each sensor state will continuously update at a given frequency.

+Once the rosmaster is launched, we can run the publisher in a separate window by entering "rosrun *package_name* pub.py".
+The terminal should display the values from each sensor at a given frequency.

 ### **Subscriber (ir_sub)**
 The subscriber indicates which message the program will subscribe, in this case, *ir_val* is the message from the publisher.
 This program allows us to obtain the data from the six IR sensors in order to be used for other tasks, such as controlling the motor speeed for navigation.
 The result of the subscriber should be similar to that of the publisher, and output "I receive [0,0,0,0,0,0] when nothing is obstructing the iRobot.

+Similar to the publisher, we will run the subscriber in a separate window by typing "rosrun *package_name* sub.py".
+The publisher and subscriber should be placed into the same package.